Considerations for Submitting Requirements

 - Provide a letter of authorization.

-- Submit the required documents and signatures, duly authenticated and certified by a notary public with their signature, seal, notarial security paper, and corresponding stamps; or submit a valid general power of attorney issued by the National Registry of Costa Rica.
+- Submit the required documents and signatures, duly authenticated and certified by a notary public with his or her signature, seal, notarial security paper, and the corresponding stamps.

 - The swearing-in ceremony is a highly personal act in accordance with the regulations of this Professional Association; therefore, it cannot be performed by a person holding a general power of attorney.

-They must bear the consular seals and the seal of the Ministry of Foreign Affairs and Worship, as provided for in Article 67 of the Consular Service Act No. 46 of junio 7 junio , or be duly apostilled in accordance with the provisions of Law 8923.
+They must bear the consular seals and the seal of the Ministry of Foreign Affairs and Worship, as provided in Article 67 of the Consular Service Law No. 46 of junio 7 junio , or be duly apostilled in accordance with the provisions of Law 8923.

-For more information, please contact the Registrar's Office
+For more information, please contact the Department of Registration and Documentation

 dep.registro@cfia.cr